What are the key principles informing Design For Place?

 Design For Place offers you a practical demonstration of how the principles can be used during the design process.
 You are encouraged to become familiar with each principle before embarking on designing a home so you can choose the right option for your needs.

 The key principles that most influenced the Design For Place designs are summarised here.
-You can find a host of good-practice design principles elsewhere on Your Home, around the web and by talking to your architect or designer.
+You can find a host of good-practice design principles elsewhere on Your Home, around the web and by talking to your architect, designer or draftsperson.

 Think local—adjust designs to suit your needs